Internet2 Research Engagement Team

 Patrick Schmitz, Consultant

 Patrick Schmitz is a consultant to the Research Engagement team, supporting strategic planning, communications, and program development (e.g., for the Cloud Learning and Skills Sessions (CLASS) program).
-Patrick was Co-Principal Investigator (with Dana) on the Research Computing and Data Nexus, a National Science Foundation Cyberinfrastructure Center of Excellence Pilot, and serves in leadership roles in the Campus Research Computing Consortium (CaRCC), including membership on the CaRCC Transitional Board, co-chairing the RCD Capabilities Model working group and the earlier RCD Career Arcs working group (the work of which is now completed), and contributing to the Steering Committee for the Strategy and Policy-Facing track of the People Network.
+Patrick was Co-Principal Investigator (with Dana Brunson) on the Research Computing and Data Nexus, a National Science Foundation Cyberinfrastructure Center of Excellence Pilot, and serves in leadership roles in the Campus Research Computing Consortium (CaRCC), including membership on the CaRCC Transitional Board, co-chairing the RCD Capabilities Model working group and the earlier RCD Career Arcs working group (the work of which is now completed), and contributing to the Steering Committee for the Strategy and Policy-Facing track of the People Network.

-Schmitz is Founder and Principal Consultant at Semper Cogito, providing Strategic technology consulting in Academic Research IT, Museums, Archives, and Research collections.
+Patrick is Founder and Principal Consultant at Semper Cogito, providing Strategic technology consulting in Academic Research IT, Museums, Archives, and Research collections.
 Prior to this, he spent 12 years at UC Berkeley as Associate Director of Research IT for Architecture and Strategy, providing IT strategy and solutions in support of campus research; and Director of Berkeley Research Computing.

 In addition to his experience in academia, he was a researcher at Microsoft Research, Yahoo!
 Research, and CWI in Amsterdam, and co-founded a series of tech startups.